netsu-ijou/netsu-ijou/README.md

 mild tinnitus; sound sensitivity & light eustachian tube problems . please take care of your ears. take off your headphones. tinnitus is a terrible thing to bear everyday. i'm serious
 </p>
 <p align="center">
-i overthink tenfold. very damn fragile mindset
+antisocial when exhausted. i overthink tenfold. very damn fragile mindset
 </p>
 <p align="center">
 20% that whenevr i'm on ponytown i'm drunk. no replies= passed out on my gaming chair or playing offtab. or idont feel like matching your energy at the time